 Here are some of the ways to write strings in a file.

-1. Using the ioutil package
+1. Using the ioutil package (Deprecated in Go1.16)

 The ioutil package has a function called WriteFile, which can be used to directly write some strings in a file without much effort.
-It will be converted to a byte slice and then write it inside the file.
+It will be converted to a byte slice and then written inside the file.
 Here is an example showing that.
 In this function, we need to insert the file mode as well.
 We will put 0644 for it.

 package main